mattiaverga/OpenNGC/README.md

 #### NOTES ON OBJECT DATA

- - All object types: coordinates are taken from NED, if not specified otherwise;
+ - Coordinates are usually taken from NED, if not specified otherwise; some multiple objects, like multiple galaxies, are also listed following NED schema, thus the NED suffix.

+ - B-Mag and V-Mag have different sources: for galaxies they're usually originated from LEDA if available, otherwise are from SIMBAD and a note is added.
+J, H and K magnitudes are always from SIMBAD.

-   magnitudes are taken from SIMBAD if not specified otherwise; parallax, proper motions, radial velocity and redshift are referred to the main value reported from SIMBAD.
+ - Parallax, proper motions, radial velocity and redshift are referred to the main value reported from SIMBAD.

  - Galaxies (G | GGroup | GPair | Gtrpl): data about major axis, minor axis, position angle, surface brightness and Hubble classification is taken from LEDA; if major axis or minor axis data